-Should I receive injectables such as Botox or dermal fillers during pregnancy or can you?
-It's a common question at Parson Skin Center, as pregnant women are eager to make sure their baby is safe.
-Injectables and dermal fillers are not approved by the FDA for pregnant or breastfeeding women.
-However, if you received Botox or dermal fillers in the early first trimester before you knew you were pregnant or because of a lack of FDA approval, don't worry.
-It's highly unlikely that these cosmetic treatments will affect you or your baby in any way.
+Pregnant women often ask if it is safe to receive injectables such as Botox or dermal fillers during pregnancy.
+Unfortunately, the answer is not a simple one.
+The FDA has not approved these treatments for pregnant or breastfeeding women, so it is generally discouraged to use them during this time.
+However, if you received Botox or dermal fillers in the early first trimester before you knew you were pregnant, it is highly unlikely that these cosmetic treatments will affect you or your baby in any way.

 At Parson Skin Center, we understand that being pregnant can be exhausting and you may want a little lift with Botox or fillers.
 While both are absolutely safe when not pregnant or breastfeeding, we should use common sense when answering: “Are Botox and fillers safe during pregnancy?”
 We know that the side effects of both are minimal and include redness, swelling, and some bruising, but serious risks are rare.
 Unfortunately, no studies have been conducted on the safety of Botox and fillers in unborn babies, so we cannot definitively answer this question.
 In addition, many pregnant women already have enlarged lips, so opting for dermal fillers is usually not a good idea, especially if you prefer fillers that are durable.